Saturday, April 23, 2011

 "Tweeter and the Monkey Man" from the Wilburys...

 1989: Like a Prayer from Madonna became the #1 album in its third week on the chart, taking the place of Tone Loc's Loc-ed After Dark.
 Electric Youth from Debbie Gibson was at #3 with Don't Be Cruel from Bobby Brown trailing.
-The rest of the Top Ten: The Raw & the Cooked by Fine Young Cannibals, G N' R Lies rose from 12-6 for Guns N' Roses, Roy Orbison's Mystery Girl fell to #7, Hangin' Tough by New Kids On the Block was #8, Forever Your Girl, the great debut album by Paula Abdul, was #9 and the incredible album Volume One by the Traveling Wilburys was #10.
+The rest of the Top 10: The Raw & the Cooked by Fine Young Cannibals, G N' R Lies rose from 12-6 for Guns N' Roses, Roy Orbison's Mystery Girl fell to #7, Hangin' Tough by New Kids On the Block was #8, Forever Your Girl, the great debut album by Paula Abdul, was #9 and the incredible album Volume One by the Traveling Wilburys was #10.

 1989: The title song from Like a Prayer by Madonna moved to #1, replacing "She Drives Me Crazy" by Fine Young Cannibals.
-The rest of the top five: "The Look" from Roxette was at #3, "Funky Cold Medina" by Tone Loc moved from 7-4 and Bon Jovi had the #5 song with "I'll Be There For You".
+The rest of the Top Five: "The Look" from Roxette was at #3, "Funky Cold Medina" by Tone Loc moved from 7-4 and Bon Jovi had the #5 song with "I'll Be There For You".

 1989: "After All" from Cher and Sun Valley, Idaho's Peter Cetera was #1 on the Adult Contemporary chart.